FintrySham/fintrysham.github.io/privacy.md

 Phone: +39 344 345 5320
 Data Protection Contact: John Shields

-## 2. Information We Collect

-### 2.1 Information You Provide Directly

-- **Account Information:** Name, email address, username, password, profile photo
-- **Profile Information:** Business or personal information you choose to provide
-- **Content:** Information, photos, videos, and other content you submit
-- **Communications:** Messages and feedback you send to us

-### 2.2 Information Collected Automatically

-- **Device Information:** Device type, operating system, unique device identifiers, mobile network information
-- **Location Data:** Location information when you use location-based features, with your permission
-- **Usage Data:** App features used, time spent, interactions with content
-- **Analytics Data:** Performance metrics, crash reports, usage patterns

-### 2.3 Information from Third Parties

-- **Instagram/Meta:** When you connect your Instagram account:
-  - Public profile information (username, profile picture, bio)
-  - Account metrics (if available)
-  - Posted content (as permitted)
-  - Analytics (for business/creator accounts)
-- **Other Services:** Information from integrated third-party services you authorize

-## 3. How We Use Your Information

-We use your information for the following purposes:

-### 3.1 Service Delivery
-- Provide and maintain App functionality
-- Enable features and services
-- Process transactions and requests
-- Facilitate user interactions

-### 3.2 Account Management
-- Create and manage your account
-- Authenticate users and ensure security
-- Send service-related communications
-- Provide customer support

-### 3.3 Personalization and Improvement
-- Personalize user experience
-- Improve our services
-- Develop new features
-- Conduct analytics and research

-### 3.4 Marketing and Communications
-- Send promotional materials (with your consent)
-- Notify about new features or updates
-- Share relevant information

-### 3.5 Legal and Safety
-- Comply with legal obligations
-- Enforce our Terms of Service
-- Prevent fraud and abuse
-- Protect rights and safety of users

-## 4. Legal Basis for Processing (GDPR)

-For users in the European Economic Area (EEA), we process your data under the following legal bases:

-- **Consent:** For marketing communications, cookies, and optional features
-- **Contract Performance:** To provide the services you've requested
-- **Legitimate Interests:** For analytics, security, and service improvements
-- **Legal Obligations:** To comply with applicable laws and regulations

-## 5. How We Share Your Information

-We share your information in the following circumstances:

-### 5.1 With Your Consent
-- When you explicitly agree to sharing
-- Public content you choose to post
-- Information you make publicly visible

-### 5.2 Service Providers
-- Cloud hosting services
-- Analytics providers
-- Payment processors (where applicable)
-- Email service providers
-- Customer support tools

-### 5.3 Business Partners
-- Third-party services you connect
-- Instagram/Meta (for connected features)
-- Other platforms you authorize

-### 5.4 Legal Requirements
-- Law enforcement agencies (when legally required)
-- In response to legal process
-- To protect our rights or user safety

-### 5.5 Business Transfers
-- In connection with mergers, acquisitions, or asset sales

-## 6. Data Retention

-We retain your information for as long as necessary to provide our services and comply with legal obligations:

-- **Account Data:** Active as long as account exists, deleted 30 days after account deletion request
-- **Content:** Retained while account is active, removed upon request
-- **Transaction Data:** As required for tax and legal compliance
-- **Analytics Data:** 24 months
-- **Marketing Data:** Until consent withdrawn

-## 7. Your Rights and Choices

-### 7.1 GDPR Rights (EEA Users)
-- **Access:** Request a copy of your personal data
-- **Rectification:** Correct inaccurate data
-- **Erasure:** Request deletion of your data ("right to be forgotten")
-- **Restriction:** Limit processing of your data
-- **Portability:** Receive your data in machine-readable format
-- **Objection:** Object to certain processing activities
-- **Automated Decision-Making:** Not be subject to automated decisions

-### 7.2 California Privacy Rights (CCPA)
-California residents have additional rights:
-- Right to know what personal information is collected
-- Right to know if personal information is sold or disclosed
-- Right to opt-out of sale (we do not sell personal data)
-- Right to deletion
-- Right to non-discrimination

-### 7.3 Managing Your Information
-- **Account Settings:** Update profile information anytime
-- **Privacy Settings:** Control visibility of your content
-- **Notifications:** Manage email and push notification preferences
-- **Location:** Disable location services in device settings
-- **Instagram Connection:** Revoke access through Instagram settings

-### 7.4 Exercising Your Rights
-Contact us at ebikesflorence@gmail.com to exercise any rights.
-We will respond within 30 days (or 45 days for complex requests).

-## 8. Data Security

-We implement appropriate technical and organizational measures to protect your information:

-- Encryption in transit (TLS/SSL)
-- Encryption at rest for sensitive data
-- Regular security audits
-- Access controls and authentication
-- Secure development practices
-- Incident response procedures

-However, no method of transmission over the internet is 100% secure, and we cannot guarantee absolute security.

-## 9. International Data Transfers

-Your information may be transferred to and processed in countries other than your own.
-We ensure appropriate safeguards are in place:

-- Standard Contractual Clauses (for EEA data)
-- Privacy Shield principles (where applicable)
-- Adequacy decisions by the European Commission

-## 10. Children's Privacy

-Our service is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children under 13.
-If we discover such information, we will promptly delete it.

-For users aged 13-18:
-- Parental consent may be required in some jurisdictions
-- Certain features may be restricted

-## 11. Third-Party Links and Services

-The App may contain links to third-party websites, services, or social media platforms:
-- Instagram/Meta platforms
-- Restaurant websites
-- Payment providers

-We are not responsible for the privacy practices of these third parties.
-Please review their privacy policies.

-## 12. Instagram/Meta Integration

-When you connect your Instagram account:
-- We access only the permissions you grant
-- We comply with Instagram's Platform Policy
-- You can revoke access anytime through Instagram Settings
-- We don't store Instagram passwords
-- We refresh access tokens securely

-**Data We May Access from Instagram:**
-- Basic account information
-- Public content
-- Account insights (with permission)
-- Engagement metrics (where available)

-## 13. Cookies and Tracking Technologies

-The App may use cookies and similar technologies:

-- **Essential Cookies:** Required for app functionality
-- **Analytics Cookies:** To understand usage patterns
-- **Preference Cookies:** To remember your settings

-You can manage cookie preferences in your device settings.

-## 14. Push Notifications

-We may send push notifications for:
-- Service updates
-- Account notifications
-- New features
-- Security alerts

-You can disable push notifications in your device settings.

-## 15. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of material changes by:
-- Posting the new Privacy Policy in the App
-- Sending an email notification
-- Displaying an in-app notice

-Your continued use after changes constitutes acceptance of the updated policy.

-## 16. Data Protection Officer

-For privacy-related inquiries or to exercise your rights, contact:

-John Shields
-Email: ebikesflorence@gmail.com
-Phone: +39 344 345 5320
-Response time: Within 30 days

-## 17. Supervisory Authority

-If you're unsatisfied with our response, you have the right to lodge a complaint with your local data protection authority:

-**For EEA residents:** Your local Data Protection Authority
-**For UK residents:** Information Commissioner's Office (ICO)
-**For California residents:** California Attorney General's Office

-## 18. Additional Provisions for Specific Regions

-### 18.1 European Union
-- Legal basis for each processing activity
-- Data minimization principles
-- Privacy by design and default
-- Data Protection Impact Assessments where required

-### 18.2 California (CCPA/CPRA)
-- "Do Not Sell" rights (we don't sell personal data)
-- Categories of information collected
-- Business purposes for collection
-- Third parties with whom we share data

-### 18.3 Brazil (LGPD)
-- Legal basis similar to GDPR
-- Data subject rights
-- International transfer safeguards

-## 19. Consent Management

-You may withdraw consent at any time for:
-- Marketing communications
-- Optional data processing
-- Third-party integrations

-Withdrawal of consent doesn't affect the lawfulness of processing before withdrawal.

-## 20. Contact Us

-For questions about this Privacy Policy or our privacy practices:
+## 2. Purpose of Our App

+Our App serves as a bridge between:
+- **Our Business**: E-Bikes Florence tours and experiences
+- **Content Creators**: Instagram users who take our tours and share their experiences
+- **Local Tourism**: Promoting Florence through authentic user-generated content

+We use Instagram integration to:
+- Verify creators who have experienced our tours
+- Showcase authentic content from real customers
+- Track the reach of user-generated content about our tours
+- Reward creators who help promote Florence tourism

+## 3. Information We Collect

+### 3.1 Information You Provide Directly

+- **Account Information:** Name, email address, phone number (for tour bookings)
+- **Creator Information:** Instagram username, profile link
+- **Tour Information:** Which tours you've taken, dates, experiences
+- **Content Attribution:** Links to your Instagram posts about our tours

+### 3.2 Information from Instagram

+When you connect your Instagram account, we access:
+- **Public Profile Information:** Username, profile picture, account type
+- **Business/Creator Account Metrics:** Follower count, engagement rates (if applicable)
+- **Posted Content:** Only posts where you tag @ebikesflorence or use our hashtags
+- **Insights:** Reach and engagement on posts featuring our tours (for creator accounts only)

+### 3.3 Information Collected Automatically

+- **Device Information:** Device type, operating system for app functionality
+- **Usage Data:** How you interact with our app, which features you use
+- **Location Data:** Only when you're on a tour (with permission) to enhance the experience

+## 4. How We Use Your Information

+### 4.1 To Connect Creators with Our Business
+- Identify Instagram creators who have taken our tours
+- Track user-generated content about E-Bikes Florence
+- Measure the impact of creator content on local tourism
+- Provide rewards or incentives to active creators

+### 4.2 To Enhance Tour Experiences
+- Personalize tour recommendations
+- Connect creators with similar interests
+- Showcase the best content from our tours
+- Improve our tour offerings based on feedback

+### 4.3 To Promote Florence Tourism
+- Share creator content (with permission) to promote Florence
+- Build a community of Florence tourism ambassadors
+- Support local businesses through increased visibility
+- Document the authentic Florence experience

+### 4.4 Marketing and Communications
+- Send tour updates and special offers
+- Notify creators about reward opportunities
+- Share tips for creating better Florence content
+- Build relationships with content creators

+## 5. Legal Basis for Processing (GDPR)

+As an Italian business, we process your data under GDPR with these legal bases:

+- **Consent:** For Instagram integration and marketing communications
+- **Contract Performance:** To manage tour bookings and creator rewards
+- **Legitimate Interests:** To promote local tourism and improve our services
+- **Legal Obligations:** To comply with Italian tax and business regulations

+## 6. How We Share Your Information

+### 6.1 Within Our Tourism Network
+- With partner businesses in Florence (only with your consent)
+- Featured creator content on our website and social media
+- Tourism boards for Florence promotion (anonymized data)

+### 6.2 Service Providers
+- Instagram/Meta (for account integration)
+- Email service providers (for communications)
+- Cloud storage (for content and data)
+- Payment processors (for creator rewards)

+### 6.3 Legal Requirements
+- Italian tax authorities (for business records)
+- Law enforcement (when legally required)
+- To protect our rights or safety

+## 7. Creator Content and Rights

+### 7.1 Your Content
+- You retain ownership of all content you create
+- By connecting your account, you grant us permission to showcase your public posts about our tours
+- You can request removal of your content from our platform at any time
+- We will always credit you as the creator

+### 7.2 How We Use Creator Content
+- Feature on our website and app
+- Share on our social media (with attribution)
+- Include in Florence tourism promotion materials
+- Use for improving our tour experiences

+## 8. Data Retention

+- **Account Data:** Kept while you're active with us, deleted 30 days after deletion request
+- **Tour Records:** 7 years for Italian tax compliance
+- **Creator Content Links:** Until you request removal
+- **Instagram Data:** Refreshed regularly, deleted when you disconnect

+## 9. Your Rights Under GDPR

+As we're based in Italy (EU), you have these rights:

+- **Access:** Request a copy of your data
+- **Rectification:** Correct inaccurate information
+- **Erasure:** Request deletion ("right to be forgotten")
+- **Restriction:** Limit how we use your data
+- **Portability:** Receive your data in a portable format
+- **Objection:** Object to certain uses of your data

+To exercise any right, email: ebikesflorence@gmail.com

+## 10. Instagram Integration Details

+### 10.1 What We Access
+- Only information you explicitly authorize
+- We never see your Instagram password
+- We comply with Instagram Platform Policy
+- Access tokens are encrypted and regularly refreshed

+### 10.2 Revoking Access
+You can disconnect our app at any time:
+- Through Instagram Settings → Apps and Websites
+- By emailing us at ebikesflorence@gmail.com
+- Through the app's settings menu

+## 11. Data Security

+We protect your information through:
+- SSL encryption for data transmission
+- Secure cloud storage providers
+- Limited access on need-to-know basis
+- Regular security reviews
+- Compliance with Italian data protection law

+## 12. International Data Transfers

+Your data may be processed outside Italy:
+- Instagram/Meta servers (USA)
+- Cloud services (EU and USA)
+We ensure appropriate safeguards through Standard Contractual Clauses.

+## 13. Children's Privacy

+Our tours and app are available to all ages, but the app requires:
+- Users under 13: Not permitted to create accounts
+- Users 13-18: Parental consent required
+- We don't knowingly collect data from children under 13

+## 14. Changes to This Policy

+We may update this policy to reflect:
+- Changes in our creator program
+- New features in the app
+- Legal requirements

+We'll notify you via email and app notification for material changes.

+## 15. Italian Privacy Law Compliance

+In addition to GDPR, we comply with:
+- Italian Privacy Code (Codice Privacy)
+- Garante per la protezione dei dati personali guidelines
+- Tourism industry regulations

+## 16. Contact Us

+For privacy questions or to exercise your rights:

 **E-Bikes Florence di John Shields**
 Via San Gallo, 97R